Skip to main content | Skip to section menu | Access keys.

 Walking Aids

-In partnership with NHS Forth Valley, Clackmannanshire residents can return walking aids to Forthbank Recycling Centre for refurbishment and recycling if in good condition.
+In partnership with NHS Forth Valley, Clackmannanshire residents can return walking aids to Forthbank Recycling Centre for refurbishment and reuse if in good condition.

 Items accepted for recycling: Fischer sticks, elbow crutches, auxiliary crutches, metal walking sticks, quad sticks, tripods, zimmer frames, 3 wheeled walkers, 4 wheeled walkers, pulpit frames.

-Unfortunately we cannot accept wooden walking sticks, folding walking sticks, wheelchairs.
+Unfortunately we cannot accept wooden walking sticks, folding walking sticks or wheelchairs.

 Wood